formigas/formigas-flutter-bricks/core/README.md

 ## GitLab CI
 The GitLab CI pipeline runs validation, build and tests.
 The pipeline is run on every push to `develop`, `staging` and `master`/`main` branches, as well as on every merge request.
-The build step runs a different flavor depending on the branch:
+The build stage runs a different flavor depending on the branch:
 - `develop` runs the `development` flavor
 - `staging` runs the `staging` flavor
 - `master`/`main` runs the `production` flavor